 Like most modern women, I am juggling my career while maintaining a clean home, providing wholesome yet frugal meals, managing finances, etc. While nowhere near “just a housewife”, I am proud to be housewife-like.

 I also take the “like” in Housewifelike to mean that I am not perfect.
 By no means am I the best cook to ever exist.
 By no means am I the best at managing finances.
 By no means am I the most meticulous at cleaning my house.
 By no means am I the best housewife, but I am housewife-like.

 - To live a simple life (debt-free!) with an emphasis surrounding family and the home.

 - Eliminate pesticide exposure (specifically glyphosate) on foods by buying organic whenever feasible.
 At this time, I can’t afford only organic produce, so I prioritize buying thin-skinned and more susceptible produce organic, such as tomatoes and lettuce.
 If any recipe includes corn, whether it be fresh, canned, or cornstarch, it will always be organic corn.
 This is my personal preference as I experience symptoms similar to my Celiac Disease when ingesting any form or quantity of non-organic corn.
-(If interested, you can find organic cornstarch on Thrive Market and find organic frozen and canned corn at most grocery stores.
-I live near several organic farms and buy local when using fresh.)
+(If interested, you can find organic cornstarch on Thrive Market and find organically frozen and canned corn at most grocery stores.
+I live near several organic farms and buy locally when using fresh.)